sashivbhatia/coding_portfolio/UAT_environment_bunge_internship/README.md

 ## Example Workflow
 1. Define tests with Pytest markers (not included here due to sensitivity).
-2. Specify in `test_selection.txt` or select tests to run using:
+2. Specify tests in `test_selection.txt` or select tests to run using:

    ```bash
    pytest -m "marker_name" --html=report.html